lgarron/folderify/README.md

 folderify --macOS 11.0 mask.png
 ```

+## Tips

+For best results:

+- Use a `.png` mask.
+- Use a solid black design over a transparent background.
+- Make sure the corner pixels of the mask image are transparent.
+They are used for empty margins.
+- Pass the `--no-trim` flag and use a mask:
+  - with a height of 384px,
+  - with a width that is a multiple of 128px (up to 768px),
+  - using a 16px grid.
+  - Each 64x64 tile will exactly align with 1 pixel at the smallest icon size.

 # Other installation options

 If you don't have Homebrew but you already have ImageMagick (the `convert`